 - distorting investment patterns

-- assisting in the financing of international and domestic terrorism
+- assisting in financing international and domestic terrorism

 - financing and providing motivation for further criminal activities.